The Consumers menu provides a view of all consumer groups for all topics in a cluster. From the consumer pages, you can:

 control-center-production.properties.
 The properties files are located in

 /path-to-confluent/etc/confluent-control-center/.
-For more informatin, see Control Center properties files.
+For more information, see Control Center Properties Files.

 Restart Control Center and pass in the properties file for the configuration to take effect.